-Today for our March Muffin Madness event, I have the pleasure of sharing my friend Deanna’s (The Mommy Bowl) Johnny Cake Muffins!
+Today for our March Muffin Madness event, I have the pleasure of sharing my friend Deanna’s (The Mommy Bowl) gluten-free Johnny Cake Muffins!
 They’re gluten free, dairy free, and vegetarian, with a refined sugar-free option.

 Deanna is another blogger who I’ve admired for a long time and then had the pleasure of meeting and hanging out with her in real life.
 And how that happened is pure serendipity.
 It’s what I call blogger serendipity, something which I’ve experienced a good number of times over the years and hope to keep experiencing in the future!

 Shortly before Christmas 2 years ago, Deanna left a comment on my Key West Trip Report (a summary of an earlier trip) saying that she was going to be in Key West the following week and had searched “Key West gluten free” and my post had popped up.
 She was so surprised that my post popped up and I was even more surprised to read her comment because we were also going to be in Key West the following week.
 Plus, I had just learned that another good gluten-free blogger friend, Johnna (In Johnna’s Kitchen), would be there as well.
 Needless to say, the three of us simply had to get together while we were in Key West.
 So we did and had a fantastic time!
 (Our family members were also in tow, including Deanna’s “the kiddo” who offers commentary and reviews on her blog.)